dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 where the dapp developers explicity express their intent to hand over their dapp to a DAO.

 In this step, the dapp developers also perform any other preparations for decentralization.
-For example, they deregister themselves from asset canisters as principals that may change website content without going through a vote.
+For example, they remove themselves from the dapp's asset canisters as principals that may change the asset canisters' content without going through a vote.

 If successful, at the end of stage, the following has changed: